isomerpages/moe-tampinespri/index.md

       title: Announcements
       id: announcements
       announcement_items:
-        - title: Shanghai School Uniforms' Ubi Retail Operating Hours During Sec 1 Posting 2024
-          date: 02 December 2024
-          announcement: Dear Parents, This is to inform you about the operating schedule for Shanghai Uniforms' Ubi retail outlet during the Sec 1 posting period
-          link_text: Click here for more...
-          link_url: /shanghai-school-uniforms-ubi-retail-operating-hours-during-sec-1-posting-2024/
         - title: First Day of School 2025 Info
           date: 04 December 2024
           announcement: Dear Parents, please refer to the link below for more details.